Learning with Subset Stacking: Computational Experiments

 \subsection{Computation Times}

-Figure \ref{fig:timings} shows the computation times in seconds obtained with the default \LESS{} for two datasets on a personal computer running macOS 12.0 with Apple M1 Chip equipped with 16GB memory and eight cores.
-The scatter plots depict that the computation times decrease as the percentage of samples increases, and consequently, the number of subsets decreases.
+Figure \ref{fig:timings} shows the computation times in seconds obtained with \LESS{} for two datasets on a personal computer running macOS 15.7.1 with Apple M1 Pro Chip equipped with 32GB memory and 10 cores.
+The scatter plots depict that the computation times increase as the number of subsets increases, as expected.
 The bar plots show the computation times (in logarithmic scale) of other methods with the same datasets.
-Except for MLP and KR, we have used the default values suggested by the package maintainers.
-In MLP we set the maximum number of iterations to 5,000 to ensure convergence, and in KR we have selected the radial-basis kernel as the linear kernel performed very poorly in our experiments.
-The dashed horizontal line is the computation time of \LESS{} obtained with the value of 5\% for the percentage of samples since it is also the default value in our Python implementation.
-Figure \ref{fig:timings} demonstrates that \LESS{} is faster than all other methods except DT and LR, and it is on par with ADA.
+Except for the MLP, we have used the default values suggested by the package maintainers.
+In the MLP we set the maximum number of iterations to 5,000 to ensure convergence.
+The dashed horizontal line is the computation time of \LESS{} obtained with $m = 20$ since it is also the default value in

-The local learning phase of \LESS{} can be trivially parallelized.
-To measure the effect of this straightforward parallel implementation, we have first tried the problem \texttt{superconduct}, which has the largest size among all datasets used in our initial benchmarking.
-We have also used a much larger dataset from the UCI repository about the year prediction of songs \citep{Dua2017}.
-We refer to this problem as \texttt{msd}, which has 515,345 samples and 90 attributes.
-These experiments are performed on a server running on 64-bit CentOS 6.5 equipped with 512GB RAM and four Intel Xeon E7-4870 v2 clocked at 2.30 GHz, each having 15 cores (60 cores in total).
-Each core has a 32KB L1 and a 256KB L2 cache, and the size of the L3 cache is 30MB.
-This parallel version of \LESS{} is also available via our \href{https://github.com/sibirbil/LESS}{repository}.

-Figure \ref{fig:par} shows the speedup gained by increasing the number of processors.
-We have obtained a steady increase in computation time up to 3.5-fold and 2.5-fold for problems \texttt{superconduct} and \texttt{msd}, respectively.
-Finally, we have selected four methods and compared their computation times against the parallel version of \LESS{} on problem \texttt{msd}.
-The remaining methods are omitted because either they do not have an immediate parallel implementation, or they fail to train this large dataset in a reasonable time to include in the comparison.
-Figure \ref{fig:partimings} shows that the parallel version of \LESS{} reduces the computation time significantly, and ranks \LESS{} as the second fastest method after LR.
-RF also benefits from parallelization, and with DT, they are slightly slower than \LESS{} in terms of computation times.